sa-tre/satre-specification/docs/source/pillars/computing_technology.md

   - Recommended
 * - 2.2.13.
   - You should regularly monitor the network configuration of your TRE to check for misconfigurations and vulnerabilities.
-  - This will involve following the monitoring procedure detailed above
+  - This will involve following the monitoring procedure detailed above.
   - Recommended
 ```